-Phone: (716) 878-5317
+Phone: (716) 878-3038

 Fax: (716) 878-5410

-1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale).
+1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale).
 Admission is competitive; not all qualified applicants are admitted.

-2. Certification in early childhood special education, childhood special education, or generalist 7-12 special education.
-Applicants with certification in early childhood education, childhood education, or adolescence education must meet additional special education certification requirements once enrolled.
-For the generalist 7-12 programs only, applicants without any teaching certifications will be considered.
-Applicants for the generalist 7-12 programs must meet additional special education certification requirements as well as New York State content core and subject area requirements once enrolled.
+3. Certification or eligible for certification in early childhood special education, childhood special education, or generalist (7-12) special education.
+Applicants with certification or eligible for certification in early childhood education, childhood education, or secondary education must meet additional special education certification requirements once enrolled.
+For generalist (7-12) secondary program only, applicants without any teaching certifications will be considered.
+Applicants for the generalist (7-12) secondary program must meet additional special education certification requirements as well as New York State content core and subject area requirements once enrolled.

-4. A written statement describing the applicant’s philosophy of education and relevant experiences in the field.
+4. A written statement describing the applicant’s philosophy of education and relevant experiences in the field that are applicable to the graduate course of study.
 This statement must adhere to standard written English.

 5. Faculty review.

-6. Completion of a special application (available from the department or download from http://graduateschool.buffalostate.edu/admissions).
+6. Completion of a special application (available from the department or download from http://graduateschool.buffalostate.edu/supplemental-application-materials).

-7. The ability to speak English and Spanish, and an oral interview (for bilingual exceptional individuals certificate program applicants only).
+7. The ability to speak English and Spanish, and complete an oral interview (for Special Education: Bilingual Certificate Program applicants only).

-In addition, all applicants should review the Admission to a Graduate Program section in the Graduate catalog.
+In addition, all applicants should review the Admission to a Graduate Program section in this catalog.

 Successful completion of the undergraduate program in exceptional education at Buffalo State is not a guarantee of admission to a graduate program.
 A point system based on the above criteria is used to evaluate applicants.
 Applicants with the highest point totals are admitted to the program each admission period.
 Only students admitted to the major (as majors or premajors) may take courses other than EXE 500.